County-Health-Rankings-and-Roadmaps/county_health_measure_calculations/README.md

 # County Health Rankings & Roadmaps

 This repository is a work in progress.
 It contains code and data to replicate some measures for the [County Health Rankings & Roadmaps annual data release](https://www.countyhealthrankings.org/health-data).
+At this time, we do not plan to make historical calculations public - this repo may be useful for replicating parts of the 2025 and 2026 releases only.

 ## Repository Structure

 * **`inputs/`** – Standardized reference files used across multiple measures (e.g., crosswalks, FIPS codes).
-  - Currently available **only for the 2025 and partially for the 2026 release**.

 * **`measure_datasets/`** – Intermediate datasets with calculated values for specific health measures.
-  - Currently available **only for the 2025 and partially for the 2026 release**.

 * **`raw_data/`** – Original, unprocessed data files from source systems or data providers.
-  - Currently available **only for the 2025 and partially for the 2026 release**.
-This folder is organized by data source.
+  - This folder is organized by data source.
   - *Note: Some raw data are not included if they are not publicly available.*

 * **`scripts/`** – R scripts (`.qmd`, `.Rmd`) and some SAS files for data cleaning, calculation, and formatting of measures.
-  - Currently available **only for the 2025 and partially for the 2026 release**.

 We recommend using the `haven` R package to read `.sas7bdat` files in R.

 If you prefer data or calculations in a different format, are looking for a specific measure not yet included, or have questions, please reach out via the [Discussions tab](https://github.com/County-Health-Rankings-and-Roadmaps/chrr_measure_calcs/discussions).